-Summer or not, these beaches in Hong Kong remain our favourite beachside destinations all year long
+Summer or not, these are the best beaches in Hong Kong for fun and frolicking all year-round

 One of the perks of living in Hong Kong is that there are plenty of things we can do to enjoy the surrounding nature, from exploring hiking trails and camping out to riding a junk boat or enjoying water sports.
 Tourists and locals alike also love to hang out at the beach.
 If you’re planning on making the most of the sunny days, these are the best beaches in Hong Kong that you should not miss.
 See you in the surf!